Healthy Stuffed Chicken Breast Recipe

 Another way to do it is to butterfly the breasts.

-Use a sharp knife to make a cut along the long side of the breast, stopping at the edges.
+Use a sharp knife to cut the long side of the breast, stopping at the edges.
 This creates a deep pocket inside of the breast to hold the stuffing.

 The advantages of this method are that the breasts look whole, and the moisture in the chicken is preserved during the baking process.
 On the other hand, it’s harder to cook evenly this way, since both the chicken pocket and the stuffing tend to be thicker at the opening than deeper inside.